 5. They don’t play favourites.

 We probably all know of a family where one person or child is treated better than the others.
 We may have grown up in such a family – it is exceedingly common.
 It is normal to have a preference for certain family members over others, even for parents who feel closer to one child over another.
-As humans, we tend to gravitate psychologically and emotionally to those with whom we sense we have more in common.
+As humans, we tend to gravitate mentally and emotionally to those with whom we sense we have more in common.
 Healthy families, however, do not let this influence (or at least minimize as much as possible) the basic ways in which they treat and interact with other family members.
 In these families, each person’s worthiness is viewed as equal.

 6. They celebrate individual accomplishments, and embrace (or at least accept) the differences.